Professor of Lawyering Skills

 Prior to joining the faculty full-time in 2005, Professor Poleynard clerked for a federal district court judge and then practiced in both state and federal courts at the trial and appellate levels, concentrating in real estate, business, and employment litigation.
 As a practitioner, she had the opportunity to research and write about a variety of legal issues, such as professional ethics, sexual harassment, bad faith breach of contract, fraud, civil rights, and statutory interpretation.

-Professor Poleynard enjoys incorporating her practical experience into her legal writing and professional skills classes to facilitate her students’ transition from law school to law practice.
+Professor Poleynard enjoys incorporating her practical experience into her classes to facilitate her students’ transition from law school to law practice.

 Adding a Standardized Assessment Exercise to the Legal Writing Toolbox, 19 The Law Teacher 31 (2013)